- What is phantom pregnancy in dogs?

 - Restlessness or aggression

-How long does a phantom pregnancy last?
+How long does a phantom pregnancy last in dogs?

 The symptoms of a phantom pregnancy most commonly occur 6-8 weeks after your dog finishes her season, and should resolve within 2-3 weeks.
 Once your dog has had a false pregnancy after a season, it is very likely to recur at each subsequent season.